 “Indeed, those who exchange (the) Covenant (of) Allah and their oaths (for) a price little, those – no share for them in the Hereafter and not will Allah speak to them, and not look at them (on the) Day (of) the Resurrection and not purify them, and for them (is) a punishment painful.”
 (Surah Al ‘Imran, 3:77)

 Iman is everything in Islam.
 Without Iman, somebody can’t call themselves a Muslim.
 Iman sets the foundation of Islam itself and from the very first day of life, we have been taught to have Iman in Allah SWT.
 Iman holds an important role in Islam.
 Iman means believe.
 Allah says:

 وَمَا أَرْسَلْنَاكَ إِلَّا كَافَّةً لِّلنَّاسِ بَشِيرًا وَنَذِيرًا وَلَٰكِنَّ أَكْثَرَ النَّاسِ لَا يَعْلَمُونَ

 “And we have not sent you (O Mohammed) except as a giver of glad tidings and a warner to all mankind.”
 (Surah Saba’ 34:28)

-Those deeds will be presented in front of the doer, later on, to help them safely getting through the Day of Judgement and proceeding to Jannah.
-Among millions of good deeds in the world, there are two of them that Allah SWT fond of the most: jihad (fighting in Allah’s way) and man.
+Those deeds will be presented in front of the doer, later on, to help them safely get through the Day of Judgement and proceed to Jannah.
+Among millions of good deeds in the world, there are two of them that Allah SWT is fond of the most: jihad (fighting in Allah’s way) and man.

 Here is the high importance of Iman in Islam for every Muslim to know: